Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 The radiation

 - Ionizing radiation sterilization.
 They are powerful radiation and very useful for sterilization.
-The operator needs to protect himself from exposure from these radiations by the use of unique clothing.
+The operator needs to protect himself from exposure to these radiations by the use of unique clothing.
 Ex: X-rays, γ-rays, etc.

 Chemical method of sterilization

-The gasses used for sterilization are very poisonous.
-The commonly used gas is ethylene oxide with a combination of carbon-dioxide.
+The commonly used gas is ethylene oxide, which is a combination of carbon dioxide.
 Carbon dioxide is added to minimize the chances of an explosion.

 Filtration

-As the name indicates, here the liquids are passed through bacterial filters to remove any microbes present in them.
+As the name indicates, the liquids are passed through bacterial filters to remove any microbes present in them.

 - Membrane filters